 In signing the UNCRC all Governments have a responsibility to make both children and adults aware of these rights.
 There are 42 rights of a child (articles) in the convention covering things such as; children having the right to education (article 28) and children having the right to be protected at all times (article 19).

 These are not the same as ‘wants’.
 Rights are the basic human needs and values that apply or should apply to everyone.

-Does the UNCRC talk about responsibilities?
+Does the UNCRC talk about respecting others rights?

 What about children’s respect for the rights of others?

 Research has shown that when children are taught in school about their rights under the UNCRC, they are more respecting of the rights of others.
-Children who have learnt about their rights and responsibilities have:
+Children who have learnt about their rights have:

 Teaching about rights at Southwark Park